gusztavvargadr/vagrant/samples/README.md

 ## Overview

-This repository contains Vagrant environments using custom YAML configurations instead of usual [Vagrantfile]-based approach to provide easier setup for multi-machine environments and to allow simple customization.
+This repository contains Vagrant environments using custom YAML configurations instead of usual [Vagrantfile]-based approach to provide easier setup for multi-machine environments and to allow simple customizations.

 We still use a [Vagrantfile][YAMLVagrantfile] of course, but it simply [loads the configuration][YAMLVagrantRb] from [YAML files][YAMLReference] instead of defining all the options in Ruby.
 The solution can load multiple YAML files to support e.g. cleaner multi-machine configurations, inheritance or local overrides, and processes them as [ERB templates] to e.g. build dynamic configurations or use secrets from external data sources like environment variables.